archanpatkar/formal/README.md

 </div>

-This repository contains my implementation of calculi corresponding to the [**Lambda Cube**](https://en.wikipedia.org/wiki/Lambda_cube).
-The older JavaScript implementations, while full-featured, relied more on eval/apply operational semantics.
-The present revival is based on the more traditional syntactic rewriting approach.
-The overall aim of this project is to deeply explore the foundational aspects of logic, computation, plt, formal verification, type theory, category theory, functional programming, and compilers.
+This repository contains my implementation of calculi corresponding to the [**Lambda Cube**](https://en.wikipedia.org/wiki/Lambda_cube), and extends into the broader domain of formal systems.
+The current implementations emphasize traditional syntactic rewriting approaches, in contrast to my earlier eval/apply-style interpreters and semantics.
+The work explores connections between logic, computation, plt, formal verification, type theory, category theory, cellular automata, functional programming, and compiler construction.
+The scope ranges from elementary propositional logic to dependent type systems, non-classical logics, rewriting systems, and beyond.

 > foundations are always under construction